mrawaismurtaza/Restaurant-Rating-Prediction/README.md

 aggregate rating of a restaurant based on other features.
 Steps:
 1 .
-Preprocess the dataset by handling missing values, encoding categorical variables, and splitting the data into training and testing sets.
+Preprocess the dataset by handling missing values, encoding categorical variables,and splitting the data into training and testing sets.
 2 .
 Select RandomForestRegressor algorithm
 train it on the training data.